karan-bodara/sql-data-analysis-project/README.md

 And more

-## Designed to help data analysts and BI professionals:
+## Designed to help data analysts and BI professionals :

 -Quickly explore data